okayjeffrey/Plugins-Sketch/Readme.md

 - [Sketch Design Doc](https://github.com/mamuso/sketch-designdoc) — I have been plotting a way to make this since Sketch came out!
 Glad some smart people have made it happen, now I can modify it!!

+*Note: These are not all of the plugins being used.
+Some like Invision's Craft install & manage themselves so I have included a .gitignore for plugins like that.*

 *Warning — I put this together to learn about what I can do with git, I do not know if this practice is 100% the right way, so be careful*